 - The mobile robot and the infrastructure must not use any parts that are blue or emit light.
-If emitting light is unavoidable, the light must be turned off or physically covered while the judge is evaluating the restroom. - There are no restrictions for the number of mobile robots. - Each mobile robot must occupy less than 1 m x 1 m of floor space and all mobile robots must fit into an area of 2 m x 2 m. - The initial position of mobile robots must fit in the infrastructure installation area, if the mobile robots will be placed inside such area. - The initial position of infrastructure must be within the infrastructure installation area.
+If emitting light is unavoidable, the light must be turned off or physically covered while the judge is evaluating the restroom. - There are no restrictions for the number of mobile robots. - Each mobile robot must occupy less than 1 m x 1 m of floor space and all mobile robots must fit into an area of 2 m x 2 m. - The initial position of the mobile robots must be within an additional home area for the restroom cleaning task (this home area is different from the one in the layout map and its location will be announced at a later date) or infrastructure installation area.

-- Infrastructure may not be set up outside the toilet area. - Some lightweight sensors may be allowed to be installed at a height of approximately 2 m, but this must be approved by the competition committee.
+- The initial position of mobile robots must fit in the infrastructure installation area, if the mobile robots will be placed inside such area. - The initial position of infrastructure must be within the infrastructure installation area. - Infrastructure may not be set up outside the toilet area. - Some lightweight sensors may be allowed to be installed at a height of approximately 2 m but this must be approved by the competition committee.
 Details will be announced at a later date. - Mobile robots and infrastructure may not have an external supply of water.
-However, a total of one liter of water may be carried inside for the robot to use. - The use of cleansers or cleaning substances is prohibited.
+However, a total of one liter of water may be carried inside for the robot to use. - The use of cleansers or cleaning substances is prohibited. - The use of high-pressure washing machine is prohibited. - The use of steam cleaner is determined on site whether it can be acceptable.